awsdocs/amazon-ec2-user-guide/doc_source/ri-convertible-exchange.md

 + Convertible Reserved Instances can only be exchanged for other Convertible Reserved Instances currently offered by AWS\.
 + Convertible Reserved Instances are associated with a specific Region, which is fixed for the duration of the reservation's term\.
 You cannot exchange a Convertible Reserved Instance for a Convertible Reserved Instance in a different Region\.
 + You can exchange one or more Convertible Reserved Instances at a time for one Convertible Reserved Instance only\.
 + To exchange a portion of a Convertible Reserved Instance, you can modify it into two or more reservations, and then exchange one or more of the reservations for a new Convertible Reserved Instance\.
-For more information, see [Exchanging a portion of a Convertible Reserved Instance](#ri-split-convertible)\.
-For more information about modifying your Reserved Instances, see [Modifying Reserved Instances](ri-modifying.md)\.
+For more information, see [Exchange a portion of a Convertible Reserved Instance](#ri-split-convertible)\.
+For more information about modifying your Reserved Instances, see [Modify Reserved Instances](ri-modifying.md)\.
 + All Upfront Convertible Reserved Instances can be exchanged for Partial Upfront Convertible Reserved Instances, and vice versa\.
 **Note**
 If the total upfront payment required for the exchange \(true\-up cost\) is less than $0\.00, AWS automatically gives you a quantity of instances in the Convertible Reserved Instance that ensures that true\-up cost is $0\.00 or more\.